Richard04869/Richard04869.github.io/about.md

 permalink: /about/
 ---

-Currently on Ph.D. program in Mathematical Science, KAIST.
+Currently on Ph.D. program in Mathematical Science, KAIST. <br>
 B.S. in Mathematics, Inha University,

 ### More Information